 And you know me.
 What you might not know is I really don't enjoy shopping, and I loooove used clothes.
 Also, I don't usually look very fashionable.
 For years I've had a "these are exercise clothes" these are "dress up clothes" mentality, but since I spend so much time moving, I always look like a mash-up of Garage Sale Spice and Sporty Spice.
 In the last few years I've changed my mind.
 I might as well look the way I want to doing the things I want to.
 Thus, I've started wearing dresses (usually, but not always) over pants.
 My daughter's wisdom is endless.

 My outfit deets: Bike Time pants by Sweet Skins, dress by Yala, bra by Pansy, underwear by PACT, feet by lots of hard work.
-I also wear shoes by Unshoes, EarthRunner, Soft Star Shoes, and Into the Wild, and get my”dress-up movement-friendly” from Salts and West.
+I also wear shoes by Unshoes, EarthRunner, Soft Star Shoes, Vivo Barefoot, Xero, and Into the Wild.
+Other brands where I can find flexible street/professional items: Toad & Co, Salts and West, and Prana.

 So, here's one final thought on movement and fashion and sustainability.
 When you get right down, crouched in low squat, belly splayed on the floor, eyeballs peeking through the grass, to it—movement-friendly clothing cannot truly be segmented into a small portion of "eco-friendly" clothing.
 If clothing doesn't allow you to move, it's not good for the environment.
 Our personal movement is good for the environment.
 Each person's individual movement is part of the ecosystem.
 DO YOU HEAR WHAT I AM TRYING TO SAY?
 I'm saying movement matters.
 YOUR movement matters.
 I'm saying the time to move more is now; make sure your clothing isn't a limiting factor.